-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Rachael Small, Designated Safeguarding Lead, (DSL) or, in their absence, to Jill Watson, Sarah Boxall or Hayley Johns (Deputy Designated Safeguarding Lead (Deputy DSL).
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Rachael Small or, in their absence, to Jill Watson.
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.